 - Assault another and inflict great bodily harm.

-You may also be charged with assault in the second degree.
-Under RCW 9A.36.021, you can be charged with second-degree assault if, under circumstances that do not amount to a first-degree assault, you:
+Under RCW 9A.36.021, you can be charged with Assault in the Second Degree with a deadly weapon enhancement if, under circumstances that do not amount to a Assault in the First Degree, you:

-- Intentionally assault another person, and reckless inflict substantial bodily harm;
+- Intentionally assault another person and recklessly inflict substantial bodily harm;

 - Intentionally and unlawfully cause substantial bodily harm to an unborn child by intentionally and unlawfully inflicting any injury upon the mother;